jeanctech/json-notes/Readme.md

 ## Important information and frequently asked questions

 Currently the course is in process.
-The basic, intermediate and backend blocks have been started, and that was the initial objective of the project.
-And then I don't rule out adding new lessons in the future, but I think that For now, it can serve as a base for anyone who wants to start learning this language.
+The basic, intermediate and backend blocks have been started, and that was the initial goal of the project.
+And then I don't rule out adding new lessons in the future, but I think that for now it can serve as a basis for anyone who wants to start learning this language.

-As soon as the course continues I will update the repository and notify the networks.
+* As soon as the course continues I will update the repository and notify the networks.
 Thank you very much for all the support shown!

 ## Links of interest